loentar/ngrest-db/README.md

  - use the meta-comments to provide additional, database-specific functionality (PK, FK, UNIQUE, etc..)
  - easy to integrate with ngrest services

-Current stage: alpha, only basic features and only SQLite driver is implemented.
+Current stage: alpha, only basic features and only SQLite and MySQL drivers are available.

 ## Quick tour